 At its meeting on May 4-5, 2015, the CHEA Board of Directors reviewed the recommendation of the CHEA Committee on Recognition regarding the recognition application submitted by the Council on Chiropractic Education (CCE) and accepted the committee’s recommendation and granted recognition to CCE.
 The 2010 CHEA Recognition Policy and Procedures provides that, at a minimum, the accrediting organization will undergo a recognition review every 10 years.
 Recognized accrediting organizations will provide interim reports, normally at the end of the third and sixth years.
 The first Interim Report for CCE is due March 1, 2018.

 For additional information please visit their website at www.chea.org

 First Awarded Recognition: 1976 Council on Postsecondary Accreditation (COPA)

 Continued Recognition: 1982 / 1987 / 1992 (COPA), 1997 (CORPA), 2005 / 2009 / 2015 (CHEA)

 Association of Specialized and Professional Accreditors (ASPA)

 ASPA provides a collaborative forum and a collective voice for the community of U.S. agencies that assess the quality of specialized and professional higher education programs and schools.
 ASPA represents its members on issues of educational quality facing institutions of higher education, governments, students, and the public.
 ASPA also advances the knowledge, skills, good practices, and ethical commitments of accreditors, and communicates the value of accreditation as a means of enhancing educational quality.

-With about 60 member agencies, ASPA is the only unified, national voice that supports the importance of specialized and professional accreditation.
+With approximately 60 member agencies, ASPA is the only unified, national voice that supports the importance of specialized and professional accreditation.

 Membership since: 1975